 * If you feel your work is a perfect candidate and strong contender for more than one category, the summary should be tailored accordingly.

-> Write a project summary statement of no more than 800-words.
+Write a project summary statement of no more than 800-words.
 The most successful entries relate their results back to the original objectives.

 - Industry context - Describe the market or industry context and where your brand/organisation fits into the given environment

 - Challenge - What prompted this brand work?
 What brief and criteria did it need to fill?
 What other factors and issues that led to it?
 What are the other factors and issues that led to it?
 What were the objectives for the project?

 - Strategy - Explain the strategy driving the branding solution.
 Where did the idea/concept come from?
 Who or what was the target audience?
 What research did you conduct and incorporate?
 What led to this approach?

 - Creativity - How was the work innovative?
 Did it trigger a reaction from the target audience?

 - Result - How did the results meet the goals?
 What was the outcome?
 How did the outcome live up to the idea?
 Were there quantifiable results and were there any anecdotal results?

-> Supporting materials may be included to help the judges evaluate your entry.
+Supporting materials may be included to help the judges evaluate your entry.
 While supporting material is not compulsory, if utilised effectively it can really enhance your work to the judges.

 - Media coverage

 - Additional information about your entry, organisation, project credits or third-party organisations that contributed

-- Videos.
-If possible, please provide a link to view the video content online.
-Please note, videos that exceed the recommended length of three minutes may not be viewed in their entirety.
+- If possible, please provide a link to view the video content online.
+Please note, videos that exceed the recommended length of three minutes may not be viewed in their entirety